Quansight-Labs/ndindex/docs/slices.md

 they aren't especially helpful to someone who is trying to construct a slice from a higher level of abstraction such as "I want to select this particular subset of my array".

+And indeed, if you do want to manipulate slices in a mathematical way, the above doesn't help very much for that either, since it isn't always valid, e.g., when `i` or `j` are negative.
+Instead of trying to derive formulas for mathematically manipulating slices, use ndindex.

 Instead, we shall examine slices by carefully going over all the various aspects of the syntax and semantics that can lead to confusion, and attempting